Learn how to make soya milk at home, it's easy and tastes so much better than the ones in a box, and it's easy budget friendly.

 Please note that below is a guide for some of the ingredients we used in the recipe.
 The printable recipe further down the page has the complete list of ingredients, including quantities and step-by-step instructions.

-Soya beans - The only ingredients needed to make this recipe is dried yellow soya beans and water to make unsweetened soya milk.
+Soya beans - For this recipe, all you need are yellow dried soybeans and water to create unsweetened soya milk.

-Sugar (optional) - If you like sweetened soya milk, you can mix in sugar, honey, maple syrup, or another alternative and add these to taste.
+Sugar (optional) - If you prefer sweetened soya milk, you can customize it by adding sugar, honey, maple syrup, or another alternative to suit your taste.

 Equipment

-A food processor or blender - is used to blend and break down the soaked beans and turn them into soya milk.
+A food processor or blender - is essential for blending and breaking down the soaked beans to create soya milk.

-Sieve and muslin cloth (cheesecloth) - are used to filter out the soya bean pulp from the blended beans for drinkable soya milk.
-You could also use a nut milk bag.
+A sieve and muslin cloth (cheesecloth) - are used to strain out the pulp from the blended beans, resulting in smooth soya milk.
+Alternatively, a nut milk bag can also be used for this purpose.

-We use a piece of muslin about 70 cm (27.5 inches) x 86 cm (34 inches) in size and fold it in half to make a double layer.
-When done, the cloth is washed and dried for use another day.
+We typically use a piece of muslin cloth measuring about 70 cm (27.5 inches) x 86 cm (34 inches), folded in half to create a double layer.

 Instructions